-Finland's trade balance shifted to a deficit of EUR 305 million in April 2019 from a surplus of EUR 142 million in the same month the prior year, preliminary data showed.
-Exports fell 3 percent year-on-year to EUR 5.42 billion, as sales declined for electrical machinery and equipment and paper and cardboard.
-In contrast, exports grew for industrial machinery and equipment, pulp, cars, metals, petroleum, and other chemical products.
-Sales to the EU shrank (-12%), in particular to Germany; while those to outside EU grew (12%), namely to the US and Russia.
-Imports rose by 5 percent to EUR 5.73 billion, led by refined petroleum products, machinery and equipment and metals.
-Purchases from the EU advanced 4 percent, and those from outside EU went up 5 percent.
-Balance of Trade in Finland averaged 211.62 EUR Million from 1975 until 2019, reaching an all time high of 1750 EUR Million in November of 2002 and a record low of -795 EUR Million in December of 2012.
+Finland posted a trade surplus of EUR 195 million in June 2019, shifting from a EUR 175 million gap in the same month the prior year, preliminary data showed.
+Exports fell 3 percent year-on-year to EUR 5.245 billion, as sales decreased for transport vehicles; forest industry products, machinery and equipment, and chemical products.
+Exports declined to Germany, Sweden, Netherlands, and the UK.
+On the other hand, shipments rose for the US, China, and Russia.
+Sales to the EU went down 7 percent while those to outside EU fell 3 percent.
+Imports dropped at a faster 10 percent to EUR 5.050 billion.
+Purchases from the EU plunged 14 percent, and those from outside EU dropped 3 percent.
+Considering the first half of the year, the trade balance recorded a surplus of EUR 130 million, compared with a deficit of EUR 1.2 billion in the same period of 2018.
+Balance of Trade in Finland averaged 211.05 EUR Million from 1975 until 2019, reaching an all time high of 1750 EUR Million in November of 2002 and a record low of -795 EUR Million in December of 2012.

 Balance of Trade in Finland is expected to be -10.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Balance of Trade in Finland to stand at -170.00 in 12 months time.
 In the long-term, the Finland Balance of Trade is projected to trend around -380.00 EUR Million in 2020, according to our econometric models.